nmoroze/tclint/docs/lsp.md

 The `tclint` project includes a language server, `tclsp`, which integrates diagnostics and formatting into editors.

+## Configuration

+`tclsp` searches for `tclint` configuration files in the root of open workspaces.
+`tclsp` defaults to the client-provided setting for indentation, but this will be overridden by an explicit setting in a config file.

+## Supported Editors

-This language server has been tested with the following editors:
+This language server should be compatible with any editor that supports the Language Server Protocol.
+It has been tested with the following editors:
 - Visual Studio Code
 - Neovim
 - Emacs